 We want to truly comprehend what you are looking for in your next role.
 If you left because you didn’t like the company, the work, the size of the team, the limited career opportunities and so on, then what we are about to say makes common sense.

 We are not going to offer you an opportunity or a role with similar conditions.

-We’ll also delve deep on this question to understand whether your stated reason for leaving “makes sense.”
-We ask ourselves if the reason you give is consistent with what we know of that company, that type of role and the market place.
+We’ll also delve deep into this question to understand whether your stated reason for leaving “makes sense.”
+We ask ourselves if the reason you give is consistent with what we know of that company, that type of role, and the marketplace.